Alto Flugelhorn

 Nirschl E-102SP

 So, how does it work as an alto flugelhorn?
 The answer is, unfortunately, not very well.
 Using the mouthpiece from an alto horn or alto trumpet results in a woefully flat instrument - with a Denis Wick, the instrument is so flat it’s almost down a whole step to E-natural (but not quite low enough that you can actually use it that way).
-This is a problem shared with the Kanstul KAH-175 alto bugle in G, though that instrument is of much better quality.
-The Kanstul, at least, is in tune when you use a marching mellophone mouthpiece like a Benge Mello 6, which is what it was designed for.
+This is a problem shared with the Kanstul KAH-175 alto bugle in G, though that instrument is of infinitely better quality.
+The Kanstul is at least in tune when you use a marching mellophone mouthpiece like a Benge Mello 6, which is what it was designed for.
 The same cannot be said of the Nirschl E-102, as even with the shallowest marching mellophone mouthpiece it still plays flat with the main tuning slide all the way in!

 Weirdly, the mouthpieces I found to work best with the Nirschl don’t even have the right shank: a French horn mouthpiece and an antique Conn circular mellophone mouthpiece.
 Despite not seating in the Nirschl’s mouthpiece receiver at all, they gave the best sound and intonation out of all the mouthpieces I had, and I gave its new owner the old Conn mouthpiece when I sold it.
 That mouthpiece never worked well in any of my circular mellophones!